COVID-19 & INFECTIOUS DISEASE

 Comparison of an immuno-staining workflow for the preparation of a single cell suspension for flow cytometry analysis.
 Laminar Wash technology is equally effective in washing but without the use of a centrifuge.

-BENEFITS OF LAMINAR WASH FOR SINGLE CELL SEQUENCING & PROTEOGENOMICS
+LAMINAR WASH FOR SINGLE CELL SEQUENCING & PROTEOGENOMICS

-- Reduce aerosol production from samples
+- Reducing aerosol production from samples

-- Reduce debris, background and clogging of instruments
+- Reducing debris, background, and instrument clogging

-- Improve resolution and stain index
+- Improving resolution and stain index

 CENTRIFUGE-LESS RED BLOOD CELL LYSIS AND IMMUNOSTAINING WHOLE BLOOD FOR FLOW CYTOMETRY USING LAMINAR WASH™ TECHNOLOGY